Petar Čule: Priesthood

-The Franciscans, who by the papal Decisia of 1899 had lost the care over half of the parishes, but still made up the vast majority of the clergy, wanted to preserve the dominance of their Province.
-They managed to influence Mišić not to raise the secular clergy in order to remain in small numbers, and finally, in 1923 with the mediation from Mišić, they managed to get a rescript from the Holy See that, although temporarily, returned most of the parishes to their care.
+The Franciscans, who by the papal Decisia of 1899 had lost the care of over half of the parishes but still made up the vast majority of the clergy, wanted to preserve the dominance of their Province.
+They managed to influence Mišić not to raise the secular clergy to remain in small numbers.
+Finally, in 1923, with mediation from Mišić, they managed to get a rescript from the Holy See that, although temporarily, returned most of the parishes to their care.
 The Franciscans sought to ignore this temporality and cement the rescript as permanent.

 The joint efforts of Mišić and the Franciscans to change the Vatican's decision became known to the diocesan clergy only in 1937.
-While working as the diocesan archivist, Čule found out about the rescript and its enactment but was assured by Mišić's secretary friar Boris Ilovača that the rescript wasn't enacted, even though he himself logged both the rescript and Mišić's decision on enactment.
-In 1935, Mišić gave Čule the care over the education of diocesan priests.
-Their number started to grow, with many Franciscans commenting that there would be not enough parishes for them.
-It was then, in 1937 in the parish of Drinovci, that the diocesan clergy became aware of the rescript and its enactment, which led to the panic in its ranks as the diocese was effectively almost dissolved.
-Their worries were brought before Ilovača, who assured them once again, falsely claiming that Mišić hasn't confirmed the rescript.
-Mišić cared little about his own clergy, ordaining only 28 diocesan priests and later limiting the number of Herzegovinian candidates in 1939 at the Seminary in Travnik to only 33, possibly under the influence of the Franciscans.
+While working as the diocesan archivist, Čule found out about the rescript and its enactment, but was assured by Mišić's secretary, Friar Boris Ilovača, that the rescript wasn't enacted, even though he logged both the rescript and Mišić's decision on enactment.
+In 1935, Mišić gave Čule charge of the education of diocesan priests.
+Their number started to grow, with many Franciscans commenting that there would not be enough parishes for them.
+In 1937, in the parish of Drinovci, the diocesan clergy became aware of the rescript and its enactment, which led to panic in its ranks as the diocese was almost dissolved.
+Their worries were brought before Ilovača, who again assured them, falsely claiming that Mišić hadn't confirmed the rescript.
+Mišić cared little about his clergy, ordaining only 28 diocesan priests and later limiting the number of Herzegovinian candidates in 1939 at the Seminary in Travnik to only 33, possibly under the influence of the Franciscans.